*Amazon Affiliate links

 Differences Between Children

 Over the course of losing teeth and gaining new teeth, you may notice that each child at school will be at different stages.
 Some may have lots of gaps where the baby teeth have gone and the adult teeth are yet to break through, some may have a mouthful of new adult teeth already and others may be far slower at losing these first teeth.
 As with all development, each child varies and it isn’t anything to worry about.
 After all, some babies are born with teeth whereas others don’t get their first tooth until a year old.
 If your child was an early teether, they are more than likely going to lose these baby teeth earlier than a later teether.
 All that matters is that those baby teeth fall out before the adult ones erupt, that everything begins to align and no extra teeth are cropping up.
 Adult teething takes place from around the ages of 6-12 years so this is a long process.
-If you are concerned about any of this new teething process always seek advice from your dentist.
+If you are concerned about any of this new teething process always seek advice from your dentist like this one.

 Dealing With Teething Symptoms

 You can deal with teething symptoms and pain in practically the same way as you did the first time around (bar the teething toys I’m sure!!)

 Any pain and discomfort can be treated using infant paracetamol or infant ibuprofen (always follow the instructions and dosage rates).
 You can also provide this if the pain is showing in other areas, such as the ear, face, cheek, head and so on.

 Teething gels can be applied to the gum to provide some light relief to the pain or rubbing caused by the new teeth erupting.

 Amber jewellery can help to tackle teething issues in the same way as it does in baby teething.